Rani Bhatiyani

-Rani Bhatiyani's name is Swarup and was a Rajput princess from a small kingdom Jogidas Jaisalmer district.
-She was known as Bhatiyani, as her father Jograjsinghji belonged to the Bhati Rajput clan.
-She was married to Kalyan Singh, a Rathore prince (Jasol).
+Rani Bhatiyani's name is Swarup and was a Rajput princess from a small kingdom Jogidas in Jaisalmer district.
+She was known as Bhatiyani, as her father Jograj Singhji belonged to the Bhati Rajput clan.
+She was married to Kalyan Singh, a Rathore prince of Jasol.
 There are various versions of legends, leading to her death.
 In one version, Kalyan Singh's jealous first wife Devri poisons Bhatiyani's son Lal Singh.
 Another legend says that news that her husband was killed in battle reached her, however actually her brother-in-law Sawai Singh was dead.
 The rumour was spread by her husband to get rid of her and take a second wife.
 Despite learning that her husband was alive, she stuck to her initial decision to commit sati and jumped in the funeral pyre of her brother-in-law and gave up her life.
 Trouble befell Kalyan Singh's family due to Bhatiyani's death and a shrine was devoted to her in Jasol to placate her spirit; after which she is said to have transformed into a benevolent spirit.

 In 2020, a Hindu temple dedicated to Rani Bhatiyani in Tharparkar district in Pakistan was vandalised by miscreants.
 They vandalised the idol of Rani Bhatiyani and set fire to holy books.